 Seek out jewelers who are credentialed by the American Gem Society, which holds them to a high standard of knowledge and a code of ethics.

 It’s OK to take your wedding band off

 When you tell me, “I never take it off,” I can’t help but think, That’s disgusting.
 To leave it on when you clean the house, lotion up your hands … yuck.
-You should take it off.
+You should take it off—unless of course your ring is a variety of permanent jewelry.
 Learn why we wear wedding rings on the fourth finger.

 Clarity isn’t everything